 Actors, musicians, and writers get the break of a lifetime and dim into obscurity shortly after that.

 Athletes achieve home run championships and break down physically, forcing themselves into retirement a few years later.

 99 percent of people who lose substantial weight (over 25 pounds) regain it within two years.

-A shift in focus can extend these one-hit wonders, or any “failure,” into a constant flow of reward, expanding the fulfillment received from any achievement and bestowing a heap of self-growth in the process.
+A shift in focus can extend these one-hit wonders, or any “failure,” into a constant flow of reward, expanding the fulfillment received from any achievement and giving a heap of self-growth.

 What’s a Better Focus?